 The Privacy Act 1988 (Privacy Act) contains 13 Australian Privacy Principles (APPs) that Australian and Norfolk Island Government agencies, and most private sector organisations, (collectively called ‘APP entities’) must follow when they handle personal information.
-Personal information is defined in the Privacy Act as information or an opinion that identifies, or could identify, an individual.
+Personal information is defined in the Privacy Act as information or an opinion that identifies, or could reasonably identify, an individual.
 Some examples are name, address, telephone number, date of birth, medical records, bank account details, and opinions.

 This ten tip guide will help you comply with the APPs when you handle your customers’ personal information.